Miss Universe 2023: Debuts, returns and withdrawals

 This edition marked the debut of Pakistan; and the returns of Denmark, Egypt, Guyana, Hungary, Ireland, Kazakhstan, Latvia, Mongolia, Norway, and Zimbabwe.
 Zimbabwe, which last competed in 2001; Latvia in 2006; Guyana in 2017; Egypt and Mongolia in 2019; and Denmark, Hungary, Ireland, Kazakhstan and Norway last competed in 2021.

 Armenia, Belize, Bhutan, Ghana, Haiti, Seychelles, Turkey, and Uruguay withdrew after their respective organizations failed to appoint a delegate, hold a national competition, or lost their national franchise.
 Maya Turdalieva was appointed to represent Kyrgyzstan after Diami Almazbekova, the original representative of Kyrgyzstan, decided to withdraw from the competition due to lack of preparation.
 Turdalieva was then replaced by Akylai Kalberdieva due to undisclosed reasons.
 However, Kalberdieva also decided to withdraw due to undisclosed reasons, leading to Kyrgyzstan's withdrawal from the competition.
-Miss Universe China 2023 Jia Qi withdrew due to logistical problems and competed at Miss Universe 2024, making the Top 30.
+Miss Universe China 2023, Qi Jia withdrew due to logistical problems and competed at Miss Universe 2024, making the Top 30.

 Nadeen Ayoub of Palestine was initially expected to compete, but she withdrew from the pageant, citing the ongoing conflict in Gaza as her reason.